andrealaffly/acsl-chrono-simulator/README.md

 > **Note:** Select the following development in the drop down menu to install your necessary compile tools.

 ### Python 3.12

+Visit this [link](https://www.python.org/downloads/release/python-3122/) and download the 'Windows installer (64-bit)' which is recommened.
+Go through the process and install it at the default location.

+> **Note:** If you already have a Python version installed on your system which is greater than or equal to version 3.6.
+You can potentially skip this step.

 ### CMake